Student Handbook

 Recognizing our proud traditions and diverse community and partnerships, the mission of the Paterson Public School District is to provide an academically rigorous, safe and nurturing educational environment; by meeting the social, emotional, and academic needs of our students as we prepare them for post-secondary education and career.

-Vision: The District will be a leader of the 21st Century innovation where students develop habits of lifelong learning and excel academically to become future ready leaders.
+Vision: The District will be a leader of 21st Century innovation where students develop habits of lifelong learning and excel academically to become future ready leaders.

 School Mission